Wayman Tisdale: Basketball career

 Tisdale graduated from Booker T. Washington High School in Tulsa, Oklahoma, where he grew up.
 As a college player at the University of Oklahoma from 1982 to 1985, he was a three-time Big Eight Conference Player of the Year and the first player in collegiate history to be named a first-team All American by the Associated Press in his freshman, sophomore, and junior seasons.
 He still holds the record at Oklahoma for the most points scored by any player through his freshman and sophomore seasons.
-He won a gold medal as a member of the 1984 U.S. Olympic basketball team coached by Indiana University's Bobby Knight.
+He won a gold medal as a member of the 1984 U.S. Olympic basketball team coached by Indiana University's Bobby Knight, the last gold medal-winning American basketball team with amateur players.
 The Indiana Pacers made Tisdale the second overall pick in the 1985 NBA draft.

 As a power forward, Tisdale averaged over 15 points and six rebounds per game in a 12-season professional career with the Indiana Pacers, Sacramento Kings, and Phoenix Suns.
 His best season was in 1989–90 with the Kings, when he averaged 22.3 points and 7.5 rebounds a game.
 Tisdale retired in 1997 to focus on his musical career.

 Tisdale's jersey number (23) was retired by the University of Oklahoma in 1997.
 When Blake Griffin was granted permission to wear it during his career at OU (2007–2009), he sought and received Tisdale's blessing before accepting it.

 The outstanding freshman award in the NCAA is named the Wayman Tisdale Award.